j2store/userguide/payulatam.md

 * **Hashing Method**

-   Choose the hashing method associated with your PayULatam Sandbox account.
+   Choose the hashing method associated with your PayU Latam Sandbox account.

 * **Article ID for thank you message**